Alex Westerman

 Alexander Westerman is an American creative director based in Los Angeles.

-He began his career as an art director in 1991.
-Where he studied at Ithaca College and New York University.

-He is an executive creative director at OpusLA In 2016.

 Career

 Westerman started out as a prop master and art director.
 Westerman's experience ranges from television to movie and theater productions.
 He was an executive in charge of development at Bona Dea Productions, a production executive of The Weissberger Theatre Group, and an assistant to producer Fred Zollo for one year.
 In 2000, Westerman left his job at Disney to found a start-up called RadicalZoo.
 RadicalZoo was to be a destination for independent filmmakers.

 RadicalZoo folded in 2003.
-Westerman joined the staff of Nickelodeon in 2004 and went on to create award-winning sites and applications for the company.
-Westerman lead the team that created Nicktropolis the award-winning and much loved virtual world.
+Westerman joined the staff of Nickelodeon in 2004 and went on to create sites and applications for the company.
+Westerman lead the team that created Nicktropolis the virtual world.
 In 2009, Westerman left Nickelodeon to become Creative Director Worldwide Marketing and Communications for Mattel.

 In 2007-2008, Westerman created an Adobe Air application as an Adobe launch partner.
 The application was the first game to be created using the air runtime.
-The game allows users to engage in a scavenger hunt, collecting jig saw puzzle pieces and assemble and solve the puzzle offline in the Air runtime.
+The game allows users to engage in a scavenger hunt, collecting jigsaw puzzle pieces and assemble and solve the puzzle offline in the Air runtime.

 In 2012 Westerman joined Guthy-Renker as head of digital creative.

 In 2015 Westerman joined Spark Networks as head of creative.

-Westerman is also the publisher of a popular amusement park and roller coaster website; ThrillNetwork.com.
-ThrillNetwork is large community dedicated to provide news and information about the amusement park industry.
-The site contains one of the most comprehensive databases of statistical data on almost every park and ride in the world.